haroldo-ok/twine-monogatari/README.md

 ## Install

-1. Open the Twine 2 online editor: https://twinery.org/2/
+1. Open the Twine 2 online editor: http://twinery.org/2/  (for now, please use the HTTP version instead of the HTTPS version);
 2. On the left hand side, click on "Formats";
 3. Click on "Add new format";
 4. Inform the URL: http://www.haroldo-ok.com/twine-monogatari/v0.1.0/format.js